Do-PFN: In-Context Learning for Causal Effect Estimation

-We also highlight in Figure \ref{fig:noise} (left) that the performance of Do-PFN decreases with an increase in the standard deviation of additive noise, which corresponds to a larger irreducible error.
+\paragraph{Standard deviation of additive noise} We also highlight in Figure \ref{fig:noise} (left) that the performance of Do-PFN decreases with an increase in the standard deviation of additive noise, which corresponds to a larger irreducible error.
 However, we also observe in Figure \ref{fig:noise} (center-right) that Do-PFN's performance for different levels of additive noise seems to increase with dataset size.
-This means that the MSE for datasets with a certain amount of additive noise can be reduced up to a certain extent with more data.
+This means that the NMSE for datasets with a certain amount of additive noise can be reduced up to a certain extent with more data.